chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 - _Facilitator_ - I engage and work across teams to turn ideas into software with a focus on end user experience; I'm comfortable in this role as leader or follower as the situation demands.

 - _Adaptable_ - I can dig into the trenches with new technology or unfamiliar, existing code bases.
-I understand business requirements, vision and focus can change, and I pivot to deliver expectations as needed.
+I understand that business requirements / visions and focus can change - and as such can pivot effortlessly to deliver to new expectations as needed.

-- _Professional_ - I strive to do the right thing, understand when compromises are need and I'm aware of my flags and attempt to be a better Chris than I was yesterday.
+- _Professional_ - I strive to do the right thing, understand when compromises are need and I'm aware of my flaws.
+I attempt to be a better Chris than I was yesterday.

-- _Pragmatist_ - I strive to deliver quality software as needed, under budget and within time constraints, this requires the ability to be pragamtic, weigh trade offs and make decisions the team, or even myself, may not be happy with.
-Building a perfect solution is unachievable... but building the perfect pragmatic solution is.
+- _Pragmatist_ - I seek to deliver quality software as needed, under budget and within time constraints, this requires the ability to be pragamtic, weigh trade offs and make decisions the team, or even myself, may not be happy with.
+Building a perfect solution is unachievable - but building the perfect pragmatic solution is.

 ### Do you prefer to be told exactly what to do, or do you prefer to work with little direction?

-I can and have delivered successfully in both scenarios - however, I prefer to work with little direction, where the guard rails are a little wider and I have the ability to help influence the strategic direction.
+I can and have delivered successfully in both scenarios - however, I prefer to work with little direction, where the guard rails are a little wider and I have the ability to help influence strategic direction.
 That said, I am engaged, ask a lot of questions, provide ample updates as to status and request feedback from both my peers and direct manager - I do not encourage working in isolation.

 ### Can you rate yourself for the top 5 technologies you are most familiar with - from 1-10?
 1 being not at all, and 10 being you could write an O'Reilly book on the tech.